rutgerblom/SDDC.Lab/README.md

   * apt install python3 python3-pip xorriso
   * pip3 install ansible pyvim pyvmomi netaddr
   * git clone https://github.com/rutgerblom/vsphere-nsxt-lab-deploy.git
-* ESXi and vCenter ISO files as well as the NSX-T Manager OVA file
+* ESXi and vCenter ISO files as well as the NSX-T Manager OVA file.
-* If deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval))
+* If deploying NSX-T you need an NSX-T license (Check out [VMUG Advantage](https://www.vmug.com/membership/vmug-advantage-membership) or the [NSX-T Product Evaluation Center](https://my.vmware.com/web/vmware/evalcenter?p=nsx-t-eval)).
-* A layer-3 switch for dynamic routing between your physical network and the pod(s) network(s).
-Required when dynamic routing is enabled in the answerfile.
+* A layer-3 switch with an appropriate OSPFv2 configuration matching the OSPFv2 settings in your answerfile.
+This is required when dynamic routing between the pod(s) and the physical network is enabled in your answerfile.

 ## Usage